angular-rust/ux-dataflow/README.md

 **UX Dataflow** is part of the Angular Rust framework.

 **Angular Rust** is a high productivity, `platform-agnostic` frontend framework for the [Rust language](https://www.rust-lang.org/).
 It now supports desktop and web development.
-Angular Rust currently uses GTK for desktop development and WebAssembly for web development.
+Angular Rust currently uses Clutter for desktop development and WebAssembly for web development.
 We are planning to add support for mobile development.

 ![Angular Rust structure](https://dudochkin-victor.github.io/assets/angular-rust/structure.svg)